Energy conservation for inhomogeneous incompressible and compressible Euler equations: Proof of Theorem

 \subsection{Estimate of $(C)$}

-Using the divergence free condition\footnote{We observe that the divergence free is only used here to treat the term involving the pressure.
+\footnote{When $\vr\equiv {\normalfont const}$, the term $(C)$ vanishes, and therefore the assumption $P\in L^{\frac 32}(Q_T)$ is not needed.} Using the divergence free condition\footnote{We observe that except for the term $(B21)$, the divergence free is only used in the proof of Theorem \ref{torus} to treat the term involving the pressure.
 This observation will become helpful when treating compressible Euler equation in the next sections.}, we estimate